New multi-million dollar “Drive Sober or Get Pulled Over” campaign leading up to Labor Day

 Helen Witty’s daughter was killed by a drunk driver while she was rollerblading back in 2000.

-“She said don’t worry mom, I cross at the crosswalks, I stay on the bike path, ill be fine, I love you, I’ll be right back.
+“Don’t worry mom, I cross at the crosswalks, I stay on the bike path, I’ll be fine, I love you, I’ll be right back.
 And that’s the last I saw of her,” Witty said.

-According to a survey by NHTSA, numbers show as many as 12-percent of weekend, nighttime drivers tested positive for marijuana as drugged driving is emerging now as an issue.
+According to a survey by NHTSA, numbers show as many as 12 percent of weekend and nighttime drivers tested positive for marijuana as drugged driving is emerging now as an issue.

 “Impairment is impairment, and we want to prevent those folks that are feeling different from getting behind the wheel of a car,” Pfister said.